juztamau5/retro3/support/doc/api/embeds.md

 ### controls

 Mimics video HTML element `controls` attribute, meaning that all controls (including big play button, control bar, etc.) will be removed.
-It can be useful if you want to have a full control of the PeerTube player.
+It can be useful if you want to have a full control of the retro3 player.

 Value must be `0` or `1`.